 Gestation: Anywhere from 180-270 days, including delayed implantation.

-Litter Size: 1-4 cubs, but
+Litter Size: 1-4 cubs, but the average is 2-3

-The U.S. Forest Service has a clear mandate to protect the bears, and to ensure that recovered populations remain viable and persist over time.
+The U.S. Forest Service has a clear mandate to protect the bears and to ensure that recovered populations remain viable and persist over time.
 But the Bush administration’s deregulation of U.S. Forest Service policy disassembled longstanding wildlife standards, placing the Yellowstone grizzlies at risk of sliding back into the danger zone.

-Defenders has launched a project to put the pieces back together again—in the Yellowstone area, and across the country.
+Defenders have launched a project to put the pieces back together again—in the Yellowstone area, and across the country.
 The Your Lands, Your Wildlife campaign is dedicated to ensuring that the Forest Service and Bureau of Land Management adopt wildlife policies that keep common species common, prevent at-risk species from becoming endangered, and ensure that recovered populations, such as the Yellowstone grizzlies, survive and thrive for generations.